 How to Choose the Right Benchmark

-This article explains how BTS chooses benchmarks, what a benchmark is supposed to do, what it should not do, and when a strategy-specific benchmark is better than a generic market index.
+This article explains how benchmarks are chosen, what a benchmark should and shouldn’t do, and when a strategy-specific benchmark is more appropriate than a generic market index.

 Why benchmark choice matters

-Benchmark selection is not a cosmetic reporting choice.
-It defines the economic baseline a strategy is being measured against.
-Change the benchmark, and you may change the meaning of the entire comparison.
+A benchmark defines the economic baseline a strategy is measured against.
+Change the benchmark, and the comparison may start answering a different question.

-A weak benchmark can make an ordinary strategy look impressive.
-A misaligned benchmark can also make a good strategy look worse than it is by answering the wrong question.
-A diversified tactical allocation system, for example, may look brilliant against the wrong control and mediocre against the right one, or the reverse.
+A weak benchmark can make an ordinary strategy look impressive, and a misaligned benchmark can make a good strategy look worse than it actually is by answering the wrong question.
+Any given trading strategy may look strong against one control and weak against another.
 In both cases, the problem is the same: the benchmark is not isolating the strategy’s actual contribution.

-That is why BTS treats benchmark choice as part of the strategy’s published specification.
-The benchmark is not a decorative opponent.
-It is the control portfolio that tells readers what the active overlay changed in economic terms: what risk it reduced, what return it gave up, and in which market regimes those tradeoffs appeared.
+That’s why benchmark choice is treated as part of the strategy’s published specification.
+The benchmark isn’t a decorative opponent.
+It is the control portfolio that shows what the active overlay changed in economic terms: what risk it reduced, what return it gave up, and in which market regimes those tradeoffs appeared.

-At BTS, a benchmark is the fairest investable control portfolio for a strategy.
+A benchmark is the fairest investable control portfolio for the strategy being tested — not an opponent to beat.

 The core question is simple: if we keep the same opportunity set and the same broad economic assumptions, but remove the strategy’s active overlay, what remains?